Methods Summary and Data Tables

 The Sustainable Development Report (formerly the SDG Index & Dashboards) is a global assessment of countries' progress towards achieving the Sustainable Development Goals.
 It is a complement to the official SDG indicators and the voluntary national reviews.

-All data presented on this website are based on the publication Sachs, J.D., Lafortune, G., Fuller, G., Drumm, E. (2023).
-Implementing the SDG Stimulus.
-Sustainable Development Report 2023.
-Paris: SDSN, Dublin: Dublin University Press, 2023.
-10.25546/102924
+All data presented on this website are based on the publication Sachs, J.D., Lafortune, G., Fuller, G. (2024).
+The SDGs and the UN Summit of the Future.
+Sustainable Development Report 2024.
+Paris: SDSN, Dublin: Dublin University Press.
+10.25546/108572

 Feedback?
 Questions?
 Contact us at info@sdgindex.org